Nationals vs. Padres Player Props Betting Odds

 Garcia Stats

-- Luis Garcia has 11 doubles, three triples, five home runs, 14 walks and 33 RBI (73 total hits).
+- Luis Garcia has 73 hits with 11 doubles, three triples, five home runs, 14 walks and 33 RBI.
 He's also stolen three bases.

 Garcia Recent Games